-But Florence grew up, and got the hell out of kitsch, whistling based entertainment; in 1906 she landed her first film role.
+Thankfully, Florence grew up, and got the hell out of whistling based entertainment, moving to the newly developing film industry.
+By 1906 she landed had her first film role.

 For this honour Florence got to stand in the freezing cold for hours on end, whilst being paid a pittance.
 Glamorous this was not.
 BUT Vitagraph, the studio behind Boone, loved Florence and almost immediately she was signed up and staring as the lead in countless films.